Why have Two Squares convert your 16mm and 8mm Film to DVD?

 More info coming soon.
 Call Two Squares for details

-Transfer from 8mm or Super 8 to DVD
+Transfer from Super 8 or 8mm film to DVD

 Many people have home movies on 8mm film that contain irreplaceable video footage of themselves at a much younger age along with past generations of family and friends.
 Due to the fact that old movie film will deteriorate, fade, and get brittle, it is a good idea to convert the old films to a digital format such as a DVD to make sure the video quality and the video itself is preserved.
-Two Squares can convert these 8mm of Super 8 films to DVD, a format which can be played on your home player.
+Two Squares can convert these 16mm, Super 8 and 8mm film to DVD, a format which can be played on your home player.

 Can’t I just transfer my film at home?

-When some people look at the potential cost of having their film converted, they may consider the idea of just converting it themselves using a projector and a video camera.
+When some people look at the potential cost of converting their 16mm and 8mm film to DVD, they may consider the idea of just converting it themselves using a projector and a video camera.
 This may seem simple in theory, but it is actually very difficult to make work with any quality.
 There are a number of problems with this approach that affect the quality such as alignment, exposure control, and an effect called “aliasing” which will create bright spots running through the final video.
 Most consumer grade video cameras and camcorders don’t have control features needed to make this work well and the quality will be poor.

 If you were to obtain a studio grade video camera with the proper controls, you could come up with a reasonable capture with a lot of fine tuning, but the speed control and the difference in frame rate of film (which is typically 18 frames per second) vs. camcorder frame rates of 30 frames per second will always be an issue.
 These problems also make it very difficult to keep a proper focus on your image and your final movie will look blurry since the camera will ultimately be capturing the image as the frame is transitioning.